rustielin/Blockchain-Notes/note5.md

 average time taken to hit the target.
 This way, if people get better at throwing darts, then $d$ gets smaller, and vice versa.

-Block Difficulty — Puzzle Prerequisites {#block-difficulty-puzzle-prerequisites .unnumbered}
+Block Difficulty — Puzzle Prerequisites
 =======================================

 Instead of blindly throwing darts at a dartboard, mining in Bitcoin